STAIRlab/sees/docs/library/1_Modeling/uniaxialMaterial/metalic/569-RambergOsgoodSteel.md

 # RambergOsgoodSteel

-<p>This command is used to construct a Ramberg-Osgood steel material
+This command is used to construct a Ramberg-Osgood steel material object.

-object.</p>
+::: {apidoc="opensees.uniaxial.RambergOsgoodSteel"}
 ```tcl
 uniaxialMaterial RambergOsgoodSteel $matTag $fy $E0 $a $n
 ```